October 11, 2022

 I spent my entire morning walking on quiet roads toward Baamonde, occasionally crossing the highway and then back again.

-I wanted to focus all my energy on the landscape, but I was distracted by that familiar plantar fasciitis pain developing in my right arch and heel.
+I’d intended to focus all my energy on the landscape, but I was distracted by the familiar pain of plantar fasciitis developing in my right arch and heel.
 My well-worn trail runners no longer had the structural support that my feet needed, and I was paying the price.

-I brought my roller ball – a cork ball about the size of a golf ball – out here on this Camino to help massage my arches in the evenings and stimulate the blood flood needed to repair the damaged tissue.
+My Camino del Norte packing list included my roller ball (a cork ball about the size of a golf ball) to help massage my arches in the evenings and stimulate the blood flow needed to repair the damaged fascia tissue.
 But at this point, I needed something more.
-What I really needed was a pair of brand new shoes to walk in.
-The soles and cushioning in this pair was kaput.
+What I really needed was a pair of brand-new shoes to walk in.
+The soles and cushioning in this pair were kaput.

-But I tried to convince me sore feet to just hold up for a few more days.
+As I walked through the picturesque countryside this morning, I tried to convince my sore feet to hold up for a few more days.
 I’ll be done with this Camino soon, I silently promised them.
 Just hang in there a little bit longer.

 The morning landscape looks like autumn